Mohansithaiya/Search-Algorithms/README.md

+# DATE:
-# Linear Search and Binary search
+# EX.NO.07 Linear Search and Binary search
 ## Aim:
 To write a program to perform linear search and binary search using python programming.
 ## Equipment’s required: